Choosing the right SFT dataset for your LLM

 A good dataset should be:

-Large datasets like The Stack (BigCode) or M2M-100 are ideal for tasks that require broad coverage and models that can generalize across a large number of cases.
+Large datasets like the Stack (BigCode) or M2M-100 are ideal for tasks that require broad coverage and models that can generalize across a large number of cases.
+But they remain generic: it's always better to train / fine-tune your model using your own coding corpus.

 Consider ethical constraints and data set biases